javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/10-make-army/solution.md

     Here `let j = i` declares an "iteration-local" variable `j` and copies `i` into it.
 Primitives are copied "by value", so we actually get an independent copy of `i`, belonging to the current loop iteration.

-    The shooters work correctly, because, the value of `i` now lives a little bit closer.
+    The shooters work correctly, because the value of `i` now lives a little bit closer.
 Not in `makeArmy()` Lexical Environment, but in the Lexical Environment that corresponds the current loop iteration:

     ![](lexenv-makearmy-while-fixed.svg)